somethingspatial/sdslisting/README.md

 **Spatial data science**, as defined by [Carto](https://carto.com/what-is-spatial-data-science/), is a subset of Data Science that focuses on the unique characteristics of spatial data, moving beyond simply looking at where things happen to understand why they happen there.

-Skillset, tools, and technology behind spatial data science
+Skillset, tools, and technology behind spatial data science:

 ![carto-sds-skillset](https://carto.com/img/definitions/spatial-analysis-languages.2906f68c.png)
+credit: Carto

 ## Tutorial and Course